LeonardKachi/Book-Recommendation-Web-App/README.md

 # 📚 Book Recommendation Web App

-An interactive book discovery platform powered by **Google Books API**, built using **HTML, CSS, and JavaScript**, and designed for deployment via **GitHub Pages** or **AWS Cloud Infrastructure** (S3, Lambda, API Gateway, Cognito, CloudWatch).
+An interactive book discovery platform powered by **Google Books API**, built using **HTML, CSS, and JavaScript**, and designed for deployment via **GitHub Pages**, **Terraform with AWS Cloud Infrastructure**, or **S3**.
 The app lets users search, filter, and explore books by genres, ratings, and page count, all wrapped in a clean, theme-toggleable UI.

 ## 🔧 Architecture Overview